BETLEGEND

 Unit Sizing: How to Bet the Right Amount

 The question every bettor asks: how much should I actually bet?
-Too much and you risk going broke during a bad run.
-Too little and you're not capitalizing on your edge.
-Getting unit sizing right is the difference between long-term profit and frustrated退出.
+Too much and you risk going broke during a cold streak.
+Too little and you're leaving money on the table when your edge is real.
+Unit sizing in betting is the bridge between having a winning strategy and actually turning it into profit.
+Get it wrong, and even the sharpest handicapper in the world ends up broke or frustrated.

-What Is a Unit?
+What Is a Unit in Sports Betting?

 A unit is your standard bet size expressed as a percentage of your total bankroll.
 If your bankroll is $5,000 and you're betting 2% per game, one unit is $100.
 The beauty of units is they scale with your bankroll.
 When your roll grows to $6,000, your unit grows to $120 automatically.